votinginfoproject/android-white-label-app/README.md

  <b>This step is completely optional.
 If no spotlight API key is present the normal Google Civic API will be used instead.</b>

- Stoplight is a service that allows you to capture responses and it will generate the model based on the actual directionsResponse.
+ Stoplight is a service that allows you to capture responses and it will generate the model based on the actual response.

 ####Create the service